sean-roberts/parallel-data/README.md

 - `url` - the url to load in parallel.
 This must **exactly** match the url used when requesting data in the app
 - `options` - an object specifying request configuration
   - `options.headers` - an object specifying the request headers to be added
-  - `options.onResponse` - a function callback that is called when the XHR request's readystate is complete.
+  - `options.onParallelDataResponse` - a function callback that is called when the XHR request's readystate is complete.
 We will pass in the XHR in the first parameter and a ParallelData context object that can be used to know if the request was already handed off to the app.

 ### `ParallelData.getForFetch( url, options )`